Decentralized Asset Custody Scheme with Security against Rational Adversary

 \section{Introduction}

-Custody is a core financial service in which an institution, known as the custodian, holds in safekeeping assets such as stocks, bonds, precious metals and currency on behalf of the client.
-Custody service reduces the risk of clients losing their assets or having them stolen, and in many scenarios a third party custodian is required by regulation to avoid systematic risk.
-In general, security is the most important reason why people use custody service and place their assets for safekeeping in custodian institutions.
+Asset custody is a core financial service in which an institution, known as the custodian, holds in-safekeeping assets such as stocks, bonds, precious metals, and currency on behalf of the client.
+Custody service reduces the risk of clients losing their assets or having them stolen, and in many scenarios, a third-party custodian is required by regulation to avoid systematic risk.
+In general, security is the most important reason why people use custody services and place their assets for safekeeping in custodian institutions.

-The security of traditional custody service is usually endorsed by the reputation of the custodian, together with the legal and regulatory system.
-Such centralized endorsement used to be the only viable option until the emergence of digital assets.
-A major advantage of digital assets over their physical counterparts is that they are intrinsically integrated with information technology such as Internet and modern cryptography.
-Along with the evolution of cryptographic authentication technology, e.g. multiple/threshold signature scheme and zero-knowledge proof systems, it becomes technically feasible to have in safekeeping assets held by multiple custodians, so that no single custodian is able to use the assets covertly.
+The security of traditional asset custody service is usually endorsed by the reputation of the custodian, together with the legal and regulatory system.
+Such centralized endorsement used to be the only viable option until the emergence of blockchain and cryptocurrencies.
+Cryptocurrencies enjoy two major advantages over their physical counterparts: (1) they are intrinsically integrated with information technology such as the Internet and modern cryptography, which technically enables multiple custodians to safeguard assets collectively; (2) with the underlying blockchain as a public ledger, the management of cryptocurrencies becomes transparent to everyone and hence any fraud behavior will be discovered immediately, which makes prosecution much easier.

-From a systematic point of view, custody service provided by a federation of multiple independent custodian has better robustness and resistance against single point failure, and hence achieves a higher level of security.
-Such credit enhancement is especially important for safekeeping of cryptoassets on decentralized blockchains such as Bitcoin~\cite{Nakamoto08} and Ethereum~\cite{Wood14}, where the legal and regulatory system is absent or at least way behind the development of applications.
-For example, the largest cryptocurrency exchange at that time, Mt.
-Gox, announced that approximately 850,000 bitcoins were stolen and went bankrupt in 2014~\cite{web_mtg}; and in the year $2019$ alone, at least $7$ cryptocurrency exchanges claimed being hacked and loss of cryptoassets totaled to around $1.39$ billion dollars~\cite{web_hacked}.
-However, it is difficult for customers to distinguish that whether the claimed loss was caused by hacker attack or internal fraud and embezzlement, and hence raises the need for decentralized custody.
+From a systematic point of view, asset custody service provided by a federation of multiple independent custodians has better robustness and resistance against single-point failure, and hence achieves a higher level of security.
+Such credit enhancement is especially important for the safekeeping of cryptoassets on decentralized blockchains such as Bitcoin~\cite{Nakamoto08} and Ethereum~\cite{Wood14}, where the legal and regulatory system is absent or at least way behind the development of applications.
+For example, in the year 2019 alone, at least $12$ cryptocurrency exchanges claimed being hacked and loss of cryptoassets totaled to around $2.9$ billion dollars~\cite{web_hacked}.
+However, it is difficult for customers to distinguish that whether the claimed loss was caused by a hacker attack or internal fraud and embezzlement, and therefore raises the need for decentralized asset custody.